atacan/SwiftLogExport/Readme.md

 ## Acknowledgements

 - [swift-otel](https://github.com/swift-otel/swift-otel): The core processing and exporting logic is heavily adapted from the swift-otel project.
+See the [LICENSE](https://github.com/swift-otel/swift-otel/blob/main/LICENSE.txt) for more details.